-Marriage is about between two to watch What the other grows may surprise people.
-In the passage, author uses parallel structure to as time passes, will change in significant other Newly infatuated people tend to Similarities between one another.
-For instance, the writer writes compares the two people during a walk they shared twenty years pror. they were "two friends talking, two young intellectuals out for a so educated, so uninvolved, so ready to judge one another with kind impartiality (lines 64,65) The parallel structure in "two friends, two young intellectuals" and " so young, so educated, so uninvolved, so ready ... " demonstrates between the two people.
-However, time passes, and and the findividuals analyzes bee relationship in the present.
-She begins by Stating what been her husband feels and what he then clasms & she = feels The wife states "He always foels hot, I always feel cold ...
-He sparks several languages I do not speak any well ...
-He has an excellent sense of direction, I have none at all," ( lines 1,44,6).
-The author shows the differences between the husband and wife by sto everys. in similar the couple.
-The know how don't know how to type (tines 36,37).
-This time the writer What the wife doesn't know and when does know next ereptly the Devale has grown.
+Marriage is a bond between two wish to watch who What the other grows grow: Mowever, may surprise people.
+In the passage, author uses parallel structure to theiden that as time passes, a will change in Significant other unex petted ways.
+Newly infacuated people tend to seek Similarities between one another.
+For instance, the writer the scompares the two people during a walk they shared twenty years prior. they were "two friends talking, two young intellectuals out for a alt; so young, So educated, so uninvolved, so ready to judge one another with kind importiality" (lines 64,65) The parallel structure in "two friends., two young intellectuals" and "so young, so educated, so uninvolved, so ready ... " demonstrates the similarities between the two people.
+However, time passes, and and the trainiduads analyzes the has been their relationship in the present.
+She begins by Stating what has her husband feels and what he then claims & she = the feels enjoys and the The wrfe states "He always feels hot, opposite.
+I always feel cold ...
+He speaks several languages I do not speak any well ...
+He has an excellent sense of direction, I have none at all," (lines 1,494,6).